Code standards

 When working on xnat-tools, we using a flow a simple flow based on following rules:

-1. Use topic/feature branches, no direct commits on main.
+- Use topic/feature branches, no direct commits on main.

-2. Perform tests and code reviews before merges into main, not afterwards.
+- Perform tests and code reviews before merges into main, not afterwards.

-3. Everyone starts from main, and targets main.
+- Everyone starts from main, and targets main.

-4. Commit messages reflect intent.
+- Commit messages reflect intent.

-• main is the default branch and where releases are made off.
+is the default branch and where releases are made off.
 This branch should be in clean/working conditions at all times.
-This branch is protected and can only be merged from Pull Requests for topic branches
+This branch is protected and can only be merged from Pull Requests for topic branches- topic branches are created for new features, fixes, or really any changes

-Comment styles
+Comment styles¶

-Developers should use Conventional Commits.
-Commitizen comes installed as a dev dependency via poetry and you can use it to help you format your commit messages.
+dependency via uv and you can use it to help you format your commit messages.
 It can also be installed as stand alone CLI or as a plugin on VSCODE.

 We use Commitizen in GitHub Actions to automatically bump the version and update the CHANGELOG.md of this package according to the commit messages.
 Using conventional commits guarantees than Commitizen works appropriately.
 Notice that only few types of commits trigger a bump.
 At the moment we use the default configuration which includes: